utt6161/newsorcery/README.md

 23.06.2021 note:
 cypress component testing is a f*cking mess, workarounds around workarounds\
 like wtf... i get that it's still in development and so on, but still :^)\
-So no tests like that for now.
+So not tests like that for now.
 Wanted to try out jest but... idk, it feels weird to me